frshiyi/k2-speechbrain-1/README.md

 # k2-speechbrain
-In this repository, I try to combine k2 with speechbrain to decoding well and fastly.
+this repository, I try to combine k2 with speechbrain to decoding well and fastly.

 **Notice:**, I just did a preliminary explore about integrating k2 into speechbrain.
 And there is still a big space to improve it if anyone is interested in it.